junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Which floor are we going?"
 Dean asks Rory.

 "No idea," Rory searches the four sides in vain.
+There is no button or control handle inside.

-The large human-size poster at the back of the elevator gives them a jump.
+A large human-sized poster at the back of the elevator gives them a jump.
 The Statue of Liberty on the image looks as realistic as the real thing.
 Too damn many statues in this city.
 Dean decides he would never come to New York ever again, if he manage to get out of here.

 The wheezing sound of the old mechanics echoes loudly in the place, disturbing dust in the stale air.

 Dean and Rory watches stories after stories rising into their view then being left behind.
 All have the same long, bleak look.
-Empty and straight corridor stretches in front of the lift, covered in scarlet-colored velvet carpet.
+An empty and straight corridor stretches in front of the lift on each floor, covered in thick scarlet velvet carpet.
 Not single person in view.

-The lift comes to a halt at a floor near forty or fifty -- they lost count when it gets high.
+The lift comes to a halt at a floor near forty or fifty level high -- they lost count when it got above thirty.
 The thing doesn't seem to be willing to move further up, Dean and Rory have no choice but to walk into the corridor.
 The elevator clanks back down, leaving an dark, empty well in the space.

 The bulbs on the ceiling give off smoky, tawny light, barely lighting the corridor.